MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-outdated-endpoints-windows-defender-antivirus.md

 ms.date: 04/30/2018
 ---

-# Manage updates and scans for endpoints that are out of date
+# Manage Windows Defender Antivirus updates and scans for endpoints that are out of date

 **Manageability available with**